Earn a Master's in Creative Writing

 An MFA program is more focused on the single goal of helping students pursue creative writing as a profession.
 Thus, an MFA degree is best for people who want a career as a writer or as a writing teacher.
 MFA programs typically point you toward creative work in fiction or nonfiction and involve more intensive work on completing a finished novel or manuscript.

 You can earn either degree online with Southern New Hampshire University.
-Our MA in Creative Writing allows for a number of free electives so you can customize your pathway.
+Our MA in Creative Writing allows for a number of course options so you can customize your pathway.
 We also have one of the only fully online MFA programs in the country, as well as a low-residency MFA.

 How long does it take to get a master's degree in creative writing?